riceissa/vim-dualist/README.markdown

   When you're inserting text, you don't want to see every new space character as a visible space, but after you're done inserting text, you _do_ want to see if there's any trailing whitespace.

+  - This plugin does not delete trailing whitespace.
+For that, I recommend making a `~/.editorconfig` file with `trim_trailing_whitespace = true`.

 ## Installation